Homosexuality in modern sports: Canada

 On May 22, 2015, American Michael Sam signed a two-year contract with the Montreal Alouettes.
 The signing made him the first openly gay player in the Canadian Football League’s history.
 On August 7, 2015, he played for the Montreal Alouettes in a game against the Ottawa Redblacks, making him the first publicly gay player to play in a Canadian Football League regular season game.
 However, he left the league after that one game.

+In 2021, Canadian Luke Prokop, who was drafted by the Nashville Predators in the 2020 NHL entry draft, became the first active player signed to a National Hockey League contract to come out as gay.

-Canadian media have also often been leaders in covering the issue of homophobia in sports; in 1993, CBC Radio aired a groundbreaking hour-long documentary on LGBT sportspeople as a special episode of its sports series The Inside Track.
-Canadian filmmakers have also produced a number of notable documentary films about LGBT issues in sport, including Noam Gonick's To Russia with Love (2014), Michael Del Monte's Transformer (2017) and Paul-Émile d'Entremont's Standing on the Line (2019).
+Canadian media have also often been leaders in covering the issue of homophobia in sports; in 1993, CBC Radio aired a groundbreaking hour-long documentary on LGBTQ sportspeople as a special episode of its sports series The Inside Track.
+Canadian filmmakers have also produced a number of notable documentary films about LGBTQ issues in sport, including Noam Gonick's To Russia with Love (2014), Michael Del Monte's Transformer (2017), Paul-Émile d'Entremont's Standing on the Line (2019), and The Hockey Player (2026).
 The Canadian drama film Breakfast with Scot, about a gay retired hockey player, was authorized by the Toronto Maple Leafs to use the team's real name and logo in the film, making it the first gay-themed film ever to receive this type of approval from a professional sports league.

 Canadian sports teams are active partners in You Can Play, an international initiative to combat homophobia in sports.
 The initiative was launched in 2012 by Brian Burke while he was general manager of the Toronto Maple Leafs, but is active in both Canada and the United States.
 The Canadian Olympic Committee also organizes #oneteam, a speakers bureau for LGBTQ identified and supportive athletes to speak on homophobia in sports.